angelara/ev-energy-demand-manager/README.md

 crontab -e
 ```

-And add the following line, making sure the path points to where the script is located
+Add the following line, making sure the path points to where the script is located.

 ```bash
 @reboot cd <fullpath>/home-energy-demand-manager/ && sudo python3 amber_service.py